 Built on top of the foundation and laid down by the Unique Identification Authority of India (UIDAI), it authenticates the user securely and provides a seamless interface to digitally sign any document.

 eSign-The Way Forward

 SignDesk has come up with a one-stop solution for digitally signing all your legal documents.

 You can upload your document, eSign it using Aadhaar and invite other people as well to get the document eSigned.

-To simplify the process for small business and for people who want just a single signature, SignDesk.com has separate pricing structures based on the number of eSign requirement for different entities as well.
+To simplify the process for small businesses and for people who want just a single signature, SignDesk has separate pricing structures based on the number of eSign requirements for different entities as well.